HypothesisWorks/hypothesis/HypothesisWorks.github.io/services/index.md

 unless someone pays for the development.
 So if there's a language you want use Hypothesis in and you currently can't, hire us to fix that!

+As well as making Hypothesis available in a new language, we usually learn new things about the design space when doing this which tends to produce improvements that get rolled back into other languages and makes the next port that much easier.

 We currently have [a prototype Java port](https://github.com/DRMacIver/hypothesis4j) and are actively considering a port to C (which would in turn simplify the port to many other languages).